 Do dreads grow faster or slower than normal hair?

-The average person gains around 6 inches of hair every year.
-When your hair is not dreaded you tend to wash and brush it daily.
-Chemical and drying treatments are also commonly used and every several months you find yourself at the hairdresser getting a trim.
-In dreadlocked hair, the new growth is essentially protected and bound to the dread that it’s forming into.
-Not only are you not trimming dead ends, but you’re also not treating nor messing with it constantly.
-In other words, you get to keep all 6 inches of growth!
+In dreadlocked hair, the new growth is essentially protected and secured within the dread that it’s forming into.
+Not only are you not trimming the dead ends, but you’re also not treating nor messing with it constantly (hopefully).

-The hair we shed every day also gets trapped into the dreads, giving the appearance that you have more hair than before.
-(If you were to brush out your dreads, you’ll think you’re shedding a lot, but it’s just the dead hairs that were trapped in there.)
+The hair we shed every day gets trapped inside the dreads, giving the appearance that you have more hair than before.

-The amount of length your hair grows in a given year will highly depend on the type of hair you have, how your sectioned your dreads, and your health.
+But keep in mind that this number is not set in stone.
+The amount of length your locs gain in a given year will depend on your hair type, how you sectioned your scalp, and your health.

 – Your type of hair

 On the other hand, Caucasian or Asian hair textures are commonly thinner and straight/curly.
-With this hair texture, you can expect dreads to mature sometime between a year to two years.
+With this hair texture, you can expect dreads to take around two years to mature.

-This is a generalization of course since there are several influencing factors.
+This is a generalization of course since there are various factors at play.

 – How you sectioned your scalp

 Dreads will shrink during the first year.
-How much they shrink depends on how you started your dreads and how thick the separations are at the root.
+How much they shrink depends on how you started your dreads and how thick the separations were made at the root.

-In my case, I dreaded my hair using the crochet method and lost about 40% of my original length in the first year.
-My hair started at around my waist and ended up around my shoulders.
+In my case, used the crochet method and lost about 40% of my original length in the first year.
+My hair was down to my waist and ended up right below my shoulders.
+I started regaining length after the second year.

-Once the dreads are mature, the shrinking will stop altogether (except at the roots) and you should only notice them getting longer.
+Once your dreads are mature, the shrinking will stop altogether and you’ll notice them getting longer.

-Tip: If you don’t want the shrinkage to look so obvious, leave the tips undreaded instead of blunted.
+Tip: If you don’t want the shrinkage to look as obvious, leave the ends undreaded instead of blunted.

 – Your health